sushantkhadake/Crime-Management-System/README.md

 # Crime Management System — Documentation

-This generated README contains a clear and complete explanation of the Crime Management System suitable for use in reports or documentation.
+ the Crime Management System suitable for use in reports or documentation.
 It mirrors the high-level content used to design the project skeleton.

 ## What is a Crime Management System?